The Sheltering Sky (film): Critical reception

-The review aggregator Rotten Tomatoes reported that 48 percent of critics gave the film positive reviews, based on 27 reviews.
-The consensus summarizes: "The Sheltering Sky puts its talented stars at odds with a misguided and largely unsatisfying adaptation of potentially unfilmable source material."
+On review aggregator Rotten Tomatoes, 45% of 29 critics gave the film a positive review, with an average rating of 5.4/10.
+The website's critics consensus reads: "The Sheltering Sky puts its talented stars at odds with a misguided and largely unsatisfying adaptation of potentially unfilmable source material."
 Among those praising the film was The New York Times film critic Vincent Canby, who described it as a "long, beautifully modulated cry of despair."
 Roger Ebert gave the movie two stars, stating he "was left with the impression of my fingers closing on air."

-Analysis

 Author Raj Chandarlapaty opines that Bertolucci's movie does a "remarkable job sweetening the picture of Belqassim for today's viewing audience", as opposed to the "erratic brutishness" of the novel's character.

 In 1998, Paul Bowles wrote a new preface to the novel in which he stated "the less said about the film now, the better."